ColeHorvat/personal-website/posts/capstone-reflection.md

 <br/>

 ### body_html
 The `body_html` data point also provided a unique challenge during development.
-The `body_html` data point is the outerHTML property surrounding the description on each product page.
+It stores the outerHTML property surrounding the description on each product page.
 Our client needed this data point so that they could have the description display in their app.
-Unlike the rest of the data points, `body_html` could not be gotten from the JSON, and had to be scraped before the URL is converted from a `.html` to a `.ajax` extension.
+Unlike the rest of the data points, `body_html` could not be taken from the JSON, and had to be scraped before the URL is converted from a `.html` to a `.ajax` extension.
 <br/>
 To accomplish this, I added a new selector to `site_objects.js` called **`bodyHtmlSelector`** which gets the container surrounding the description on the product page.